Kafr Qara: Israel

 Kafr Qara is part of the Triangle.
 It is located in the Wadi Ara region, northwest of the Green Line.
 Most of the inhabitants are Muslim.
 It is governed by a local council.
-Kafr Qara now has about 7000 dunams of land left, after land was expropriated by the local authorities and Israeli government for public and military use.
-WAC, an independent labor association, is located in the village.
+Kafr Qara encompasses 7811 dunams of land.
+WAC, an independent labor association, has its headquarters there.

 Education

 In September 2003, a group of local parents founded a bilingual, multicultural elementary school in Kafr Qara, named Hand in Hand – Bridge over the Wadi, or "Bridge over the Wadi".
 Kafr Qara high school, established in 1970 as a vocational school, is now a comprehensive high school for 10th–12th graders from Kafr Qara and environs.
 The school has participated in multicultural projects such as Jitli, and offers a joint leadership program for Arab and Jewish teenagers.

 Kafr Qara holds the highest record for doctors relative to population size in the country, around 14.8 doctors per 1,000 citizens(2007, with more than 50 medicine student back then), Kafr Qara known as well for recording a high rate of academics and master's degree holders.